 Context

-I lead enterprise-wide risk assessments across IT and cybersecurity at a SAMA-regulated bank, aligning 200+ controls with the SAMA IT Governance Framework.
+I lead enterprise-wide risk assessments across IT and cybersecurity at a SAMA-regulated bank, aligning 200+ controls with SAMA’s Cyber Security Framework (and the IT-governance controls with SAMA ITGF).
 The bank had a mature risk function: established Jira-based workflows, a long history of regulatory examinations, and three Lines of Defence active in parallel.
-The challenge was not to build something from scratch — it was to make something mature run measurably better.
+The challenge wasn’t building from scratch.
+It was getting something mature to produce sharper data without breaking what already worked.

 Challenge